Yes, Gran Turismo Sport has a career mode and this is how it works

 Six gaming experiences present themselves when you sit on Gran Turismo Sport’s main hub screen.
 Sport is first, further evidence to Yamauchi’s mindset.
 Then we have Campaign, Arcade, Brand Central, Lobby and Scapes.
 In the Campaign mode, there are four sub-modes to select from: Driving School, Mission Challenge, Circuit Experience and Racing Etiquette.

 Within each of these sub-modes, players are presented with a ridiculous number of objectives to complete that fit under those aforementioned themes.
 When I say ridiculous, it’s well into the hundreds.
 As you complete these objectives, ideally achieving a Gold ranking, you unlock more cars for use across the experience.
 Getting the Gold is where being an expert comes into play, but for beginners, handy tutorial videos, which appear to be streamed directly from YouTube, explain the lessons being learned in this challenge.
+Grab the standard edition of GT Sport for PS4.

 This is all about learning racing techniques and how elements like tyre grip and vehicle balance must be controlled.
 You’ll do things like power in and out of the apex of a corner without veering off the road.